 Program Fee Covers:

-- Dormitory-style housing on men’s or women’s floor (shared bathroom & private room, when available), including wifi and coin-op laundry facilities.
-No pets.
+- Dormitory-style housing (shared bathroom & private room), including wi-fi.
+No pets, please.

-- Access to 225 acres of rural farmland, hiking trails, and wildlife and communal spaces for meditation, art, study, exercise, and games
+- Access to 225 acres of rural land, hiking trails and communal spaces for meditation, art, study, exercise and recreation.

-- Personalized support in developing spiritual practices, navigating community living, creating special projects, and integrating your experience, including assistance with resumes, cover letters, and references
+- Personalized support in developing spiritual practices, navigating community living and life transitions, creating special projects, and integrating your experience, including assistance with resumes, cover letters, and references.

 6:30 – 8:00 am Meditation

 8:00 – 8:45 am Breakfast (in silence until 8:30)